ThalaLabs/surf/README.md

 });
 ```

-When I input `client.useABI(COIN_ABI).view.` into my IDE, the auto-completion showed as below.
-I could also see the input and output types for the function, all of which were statically inferred from the ABI.
+When you input `client.useABI(COIN_ABI).view.` into your IDE, the auto-completion show as below.
+You could also see the input and output types for the function, all of which are statically inferred from the ABI.
 ![surf-useABI.png](./images/surf-useABI.png)

 ## Quick Start